Signed in as:

 Yasaman Moussavi is an artist and educator.
 She holds an MFA and a BFA and is currently pursuing a PhD in Art Education at the University of British Columbia.
 Yasaman has lived and worked in various countries, including Iran, the United States, and Canada.
 Her diverse lived experiences and teaching in different art programs have shaped her artistic vision and pedagogical approach.
 Yasaman is fascinated by how the immersive and embodied experiences of public spaces and site-specific art can inspire the imagination to overcome the alienation caused by precarity.
 Through her art-based research project, she aims to reclaim the embodied practices of mapping and placemaking as a means of fostering social bonding.
 Yasaman is passionate about community art and its potential to raise social awareness.
 Through her papermaking art practices, she uses recycled paper as a medium for collaborative and creative expression of identities, stories, and values.
 Her artwork has been exhibited in various venues across the world.

-Tami Murray studied Fine Arts at both Red Deer College’s Fine Arts Department and at Emily Carr Institute of Art and Design where she received her Bachelors degree in Photography.
+Tami Murray studied Fine Arts at Red Deer College’s Fine Arts Department and at Emily Carr Institute of Art and Design where she received her Bachelors degree in Photography.
 Tami’s personal work is an ever evolving exploration of techniques and fanciful ideas.
-Her Art has roots in personal narrative that lean into flights of whimsy and visual poetics
+Her Art has roots in personal narratives blending whimsy and visual poetics .
+She has participated in numerous festivals and art events in Vancouver and Burnaby, most recently as part of the art and music collective Canvas of Light and Sound; performing an improvised live painting and musical experience at the closing events for the 2025 Stride Festival.
+Over the past two decades she has exhibited in various groups shows.

 Originally from Mexico City, filmmaker and digital media artist Yunuen Perez Vertti has over 20yrs of experience in the film and television industry.
 She has worked in various roles and projects and produced films for many public, private and non-profit organizations.
 Her short documentary "Aparajita" The undefeated was successfully screened at Tasveer Seattle South Asian Film Festival, Topanga Film Festival and Gulf Coast Film & Video Festival.
 She has been working as an artist in residency in the schools for the past five years.
 She is passionate about education through the arts and the importance of the arts as a fundamental tool for education.
 She believes teaching and introducing kids to all art disciplines as early as possible is essential to a healthy society.